lightfeed/lightfeed/clients/README.md

    - Publish the release
    - Repeat for the Python tag

-## Contributing

-Please refer to our [Contributing Guidelines](../CONTRIBUTING.md) for details on how to contribute to this project.

 ## License

 This project is licensed under the Apache 2.0 License - see the [LICENSE](../LICENSE) file for details.